 Stuntmen had practiced for weeks for the oar walking scenes.
 Kirk Douglas told director Richard Fleischer that he could do it and did several times.
 At one point when he did fall in the icy water he calmly swam over to the camera boat and asked if they had gotten good shots.
 He then swam back to the Viking longboat.
 Fleischer noted they were watching and filming an activity that had not been done in a thousand years.

-The movie was recorded in Norway, in Kvinnherad, which is a small community by the Hardanger Fjord.
+The movie was shot in Kvinnherad, Norway, which is a small community by the Hardanger Fjord.
 Many locals still remember "when Hollywood showed up in Kvinnherad", and many of the extras are local inhabitants.

 There was actually a kingdom called Northumbria, whose history undoubtedly formed part of the basis for the novel from which the movie was made: It was formed about AD 616 by the union of two smaller kingdoms, Bernicia and Deira, with Edwin, son of the Deirian ruler Aella as its first king.
 In AD 867, it came under Viking control when conquered by two brothers, Ivar and Halfdan Ragnarrson, and integrated into Danelaw - a Viking kingdom already established in Britain.
 The now-earldom of Northumbria was later divided between two rising kingdoms, Scotland and England.
 The English portion becoming known as "Northumberland."